-The A29001 is a 5.0 volt-only Flash memory organized as 131,072 bytes of 8 bits each.
-The A29001 offers the RESET function, but it is not available on A290011.
-The 128 Kbytes of data are further divided into seven sectors for flexible sector erase capability.
-The 8 bits of data appear on $I/O_0 - I/O_7$ while the addresses are input on A0 to A16.
-The A29001 is offered in 32-pin PLCC, TSOP, and PDIP packages.
+The A29010 is a 5.0 volt-only Flash memory organized as 131,072 bytes of 8 bits each.
+The 128 Kbytes of data are further divided into four sectors for flexible sector erase capability.
+The 8 bits of data appear on I/Oo - I/Oo while the addresses are input on A0 to A16.
+The A29010 is offered in 32-pin PLCC, TSOP, and PDIP packages.
 This device is designed to be programmed in-system with the standard system 5.0 volt VCC supply.
 Additional 12.0 volt VPP is not required for in-system write or erase operations.
-However, the A29001 can also be programmed in standard EPROM programmers.
+However, the A29010 can also be programmed in standard EPROM programmers.

-The A29001 has the first toggle bit, I/O_6 , which indicates whether an Embedded Program or Erase is in progress, or it is in the Erase Suspend.
-Besides the I/O_6 toggle bit, the A29001 has a second toggle bit, I/O_2 , to indicate whether the addressed sector is being selected for erase.
-The A29001 also offers the ability to program in the Erase Suspend mode.
-The standard A29001 offers access times of 55, 70 and 90 ns allowing high-speed microprocessors to operate without wait states.
-To eliminate bus contention the device has separate chip enable (\overline{CE}), write enable (\overline{WE}) and output enable (\overline{OE}) controls.
+The A29010 has the first toggle bit, I/O6, which indicates whether an Embedded Program or Erase is in progress, or it is in the Erase Suspend.
+Besides the I/O6 toggle bit, the A29010 has a second toggle bit, I/O2, to indicate whether the addressed sector is being selected for erase.
+The A29010 also offers the ability to program in the Erase Suspend mode.
+The standard A29010 offers access times of 55, 70 and 90 ns allowing high-speed microprocessors to operate without wait states.
+To eliminate bus contention the device has separate chip enable $(\overline{\text{CE}}\,)$, write enable $(\overline{\text{WE}}\,)$ and output enable $(\overline{\text{OE}}\,)$ controls.